Dreamer Living In Kentucky Detained For A Week Due To Error By Immigration Officers

-WASHINGTON ― A 22-year-old “Dreamer” ― a woman covered under a program established by former President Barack Obama for some young undocumented immigrants ― spent a week locked up and fearing deportation because of a mistake by Immigration and Customs Enforcement officers, the agency confirmed on Thursday.
+WASHINGTON ― A 22-year-old “Dreamer” ― a woman covered under a program established by then-President Barack Obama for some young undocumented immigrants ― spent a week locked up and fearing deportation because of a mistake by Immigration and Customs Enforcement officers, the agency confirmed Thursday.

-ICE is set to release Riccy Enriquez Perdomo later on Thursday after the officers detained her when she went to an immigration office in Louisville, Kentucky, to help someone from her church post bond.
+The officers had detained her last week when she went to an immigration office in Louisville, Kentucky, to help someone from her church post bond.
 She told the officers she was allowed to stay in the U.S. under the Deferred Action for Childhood Arrivals program, but they didn’t listen, according to her family members and immigration advocates.

 ICE officials said in a statement that officers searched for Enriquez’s information in their databases and determined she was not a lawful permanent resident, which they said she initially claimed to be.
 During that review, they saw she had DACA status that expired in March, the officials said.

-Note: This story was updated to include information about Enriquez’s status with ICE and the confiscation of several documents.